 Connective corridors are typically parks or natural areas that connect two distinct areas within a community — for example, separate neighborhoods or villages.
-Within the heart of Ithaca there is no better example than Cascadilla Gorge.
+Within the heart of Ithaca, there is no better example than Cascadilla Gorge.
 It is a stunningly beautiful connective corridor that runs from downtown to the Cornell campus.

 The gorge is a short three-quarters of a mile in length, but it is long on amazing waterscapes.
 There are eight sizeable waterfalls that range from eight to 80 feet in height along this handsome stretch of Cascadilla Creek.
 The creek falls nearly 400 feet from the College Avenue Stone Arch Bridge on the Cornell campus to the Treman Triangle Park in Ithaca.
 The gorge trail basically mimics this climb/descent.
 And while the lower gorge section along Cascadilla Creek is certainly the most dramatic part of the trail, continuing north along the upper portion of the trail will provide an interesting juxtaposition.
 Here the creek is flat and placid and because this stretch is less frequented by the public in general (plenty of students use the trail to bisect the campus) the trail is quieter as well.
-This short section adds about a half mile to total trip length.
+This short section adds about a half-mile to the total trip length.

 The lower “trailhead” is located at Treman Triangle Park in Ithaca off of Linn Street, while the upper “trailhead” is behind Cornell’s Schwartz Center for Theatre Arts on the Cornell campus.
 The theatre is across a roundabout along College Avenue next to Collegetown Bagels, a popular sandwich shop.
 Street parking is limited near campus, but there is one large pay lot, the Dryden Road garage, nearly due south of the upper gorge trail entrance and accessible off of Dryden Road.